jeremymailen/kotlinter-gradle/README.md

 Painless gradle plugin for linting and formatting Kotlin source files using the awesome [ktlint](https://ktlint.github.io) engine.

-It aims to be easy to set up with zero _required_ configuration and behaves as you'd expect out of the box.
+It aims to be easy to set up with _zero_ required configuration and behaves as you'd expect out of the box.

+It's also fast because it integrates the ktlint _engine_ directly with gradle's incremental build and uses the Worker API to parallelize work.

 ### Installation